 Family Educational Rights and Privacy Act (FERPA) and Other Student Data

-W&M employees are required to keep student data confidential in accordance with federal and state law; faculty and staff may only access student information when they have a “legitimate educational interest,” so please use Banner, Degree Works and other systems accordingly.
+W&M employees are required to keep student data confidential in accordance with federal and state law; faculty and staff may only access student information when they have a “legitimate educational interest,” so please use Banner, Degree Works, and other systems accordingly.
 In addition, recent state legislation protects student email, phone, and address from release, even to other students, so please use “bcc” when emailing a group of students.
-Review additional FERPA information.
+Find additional FERPA information and a tutorial.
 Email [[ferpa]] with questions.

 Use of Copyrighted Materials

 Please review W&M's Policy and Guidelines for the Use of Copyrighted Work (pdf); it is important and touches on matters such as assembling course materials.
-If you have any questions or need clarification or guidance, please contact Dean Carrie Cooper, who is W&M’s designee in copyright matters.
+If you have any questions or need clarification or guidance, please contact Carrie Cooper, Dean of University Libraries who is W&M’s designee in copyright matters.

 Intellectual Property, Technology Transfer and Export Control